 Mobile-first is often discussed in the context of a future requirement.
 But the future is already here.
 Think about how much you use your smartphone for your business or personal tasks.
 So do your users.
 As a customer, would you rather have them try to zoom the content on your smartphone screen or have a seamless mobile-first experience?

 Mobile-first is often considered to be a design-focused project.
 But it goes far beyond it.
-You need to consider everything that can enhance the mobile experience and improve customer experience.
+It would help if you considered everything that can enhance the mobile experience and improve the customer experience.

 - Make navigation friendly with easily clickable buttons

 - Don’t forget about the voice search (Siri, OK Google)

 Even Google ranks websites higher when they take into account a mobile-first.
 So if you're still not adapting the mobile approach, you can count on it being lower to rank.